 5. Pay in Advance

 Offering to pay in advance may help you avoid having to provide your rental history.
 This is particularly helpful if you’re renting a small apartment.
-In Chicago, landlords have to treat advance payments of more than 6 months’ rent as a security deposit.

 You can also show proof of your savings or contribute to furnishing the apartment instead of paying in advance.
 The main goal is to assure your landlord that you’re a good candidate for tenancy even without having any previous rentals.